Attention “Ad hoc” SEO, SEM, SMM Managers!

 I found this article on Huffington Post that issues a late warning about getting a ‘degree’ in social media.
 Peter Shankman (www.shankman.com) had a real problem with people who called themselves “social media experts” very early on.
 He posted this gem:

 Being an expert in Social Media is like being an expert at taking the bread out of the refrigerator.
 You might be the best bread-taker-outer in the world, but you know what?
 The goal is to make an amazing sandwich, and you can’t do that if all you’ve done in your life is taken the bread out of the fridge.

-Jargon – no matter how clever or trendy – do not master the art that they were intended to serve.
+Jargon – no matter how smart or trendy – is the master of nothing.
+I can impress the hell out of you with all the Latin in the world and never once explain how I’ll actually accomplish anything.
+“Expert” tools alone do not surpass the arts with which they are intended to serve.
+I know this sounds elitist, but it’s really common sense.
 I have no problem with people learning and working all things SEO and SMM.
 I have no problem if somebody does a lot of that kind of work.
-But when we surrender to the ‘mystery’ of the tech and allow the jargon to define the art, that’s when we lose vital perspective on the true task at hand.
-These new terms ought to be treated as functions in a total public relations and marketing communications strategy.
-They should be integrated into a total plan that includes research, planning, implementation and evaluation.
-Moreover, they need to be weighed along with all marketing functions for BOTH ROI’s – (relevance, originality, impact AND return on investment!).
-Capisce?
+But when we surrender to the ‘mystery’ of the tech and allow the jargon (and tools) define the ancient art of marketing, we lose vital perspective on the actual task at hand.

-Now then.
-Caveat emptor: let the buyer beware! -HP
+Now then… Caveat emptor: let the buyer beware!